woodsiz/growing-pains/content/pages/index.md

         textAlign: left
     type: HeroSection
     actions: []
-    text: >+
+    text: >
       Partnering with SaaS and technology vendors across the UK & North America to hire top talent.

       Hiring for growth is incredibly exciting but often the long-term strategy and best practices are overlooked.
 We cut through the noise of the TA landscape and work with you to meet your hiring goals, fast.

+      With 8 years experience in hiring for start-up, scale-ups and everything in between, I am focused on results.
+Struggling to attract the right talent?
+Let's do this (quickly).
   - colors: colors-f
     type: FeaturedProjectsSection
     elementId: ''